objectbox/objectbox-generator/README.md

 /// objectbox: name=AnnotatedEntity
 table Annotated {
     /// Objectbox requires an ID property.
-    /// It is recognized automatically if it has a right name ("id"), otherwise it must be annotated.
+    /// Recognized automatically if it has a right name ("id"), otherwise it must be annotated.
     /// objectbox:id
     identifier:ulong;